ECS153/final-project-chatsignal/README.md

 <img src="chat-signal/Documentation/Chatroom UI breakdown.png" width="1291" height="520">

 * `index.jsx` <br />
     This is the entire chatroom itself.
-It acts as a parent component to all the subcomponents and can be importe. <br />
+It acts as a parent/wrapper component to all the subcomponents.
+All the state information essential for the chatroom to function is stored here.
+This component passes these state information down to the subcomponents as props when necessary. <br />
   * `ContactsSidebar.jsx` <br />
         This component acts as the container for the user's personal information cell and contact list and is composed of many `ContactsCell` component<br />
   * `ContactsCell.jsx` <br />